lxuechen/BDMC/README.md

 # BDMC
-PyTorch implementation of Bidirectional Monte Carlo
+PyTorch implementation of Bidirectional Monte Carlo.
+**This repo needs update due to change of the `volatile` API in pytorch.**

 ## Requirements
 * `python3`